grundeinkommensbuero/gatsby-theme/readme.md

 2. Creating `src/assets` all reusable assets that are not tightly coupled to a component should be there.
 3. The main less-definitions – `base.less`, `vars.less`, `webfont.less` – should be split up into `{file}_config.less`, `{file}_default.less` and `{file}.less}` components:

-   1. \_default: sets the white-label-theme
+   1. \_default: sets the white-label-theme --> _What color scheme should be the white-label-theme?_
    2. \_config: can be shadowed by the users of the theme (and us) to overwrite and add to the defaults.
    3. {file}.less imports both so the defaults are always defined, even if users choose to only partially change them